jidehen/Data-Entry-Form/README.txt

 Overview:
-A basic data entry form that allows data to be created, manipulated, deleted and viewed in a Database Management System or File System.
+A basic data entry form that allows data to be created, manipulated, deleted , updated ,and viewed in a Database Management System or File System.

 VALID INPUT REQUIREMENTS:
 	- Relative URIs (scoped to Document Name field value) are presumed for single word values entered into any of the input files.
-	- CURIES are accepted, if targeting a Virtuoso instance based on the fact that it has preloaded namespaces per DBMS instance.
+	- CURIES are accepted, if targeting a Virtual  instance based on the fact that it has preloaded namespaces per DBMS instance.

 Subject Field Values
 	- Must be a reference (uri) or blank node (cannot be a literal value)